Updated on 12th December, 2022 by Martin Astley

 What is a Landlords Gas Safety Certificate?

 The Landlord Gas Safety Record, Gas Safety Certificate, CP12 Form, CP12 Certificate, or whatever you would like to call it, can be bought or produced from many retailers.
-It may only be issued by Gas Safe engineers.
+Only Gas Safe engineers can issue it.

 Still have questions?